 Of course, every organization is different, and there’s no “one-size-fits-all” approach to ESM.
-However, regardless the size and scale of your business it’s important to remember the following when looking at ESM initiatives in your organization:
+However, regardless of the size and scale of your business, it’s important to remember the following when looking at ESM initiatives in your organization:

-- Keep focus on the wider business rather than just IT
+- Keep the focus on the wider business rather than just IT

-- Don’t try to force-fit business processes to your ITSM solution
+- Don’t try to force-fit business processes to your IT service management (ITSM) solution

 - The ESM journey should be a mix of IT-push and enterprise-pull